By guest writer Jackson McMahan

 Look into Therapy and Other Help

 Finally, therapy and professional help can be invaluable in addressing imposter syndrome.
-Neurodiversity-informed therapists and life coaches like those at our organization can provide tools and techniques to help manage feelings of being an imposter.
+Neurodiversity-informed therapists and life coaches like those at Thrive Autism Coaching can provide tools and techniques to help manage feelings of being an imposter.
+Please consider scheduling a complimentary consultation with us here.

 Support groups can offer a sense of community, belonging, and understanding.
 If you’re struggling with imposter syndrome at work, connecting with other neurodivergent people at your company can be life-altering.
 They will be struggling with many of the same challenges and can offer tips for how they succeeded, provide role models, and act as a cheering squad to validate your successes.